 But really, it’s the wrong problem.
 Size matters a whole lot less than scalability.
 To see this, let’s tackle the Goldilocks problem head-on:

-And I admitted that, in some very rare circumstances, a large organization might not be a good fit for a 3PL.
+In some very rare circumstances, a large organization might not be a good fit for a 3PL.
 If they truly have a large, dedicated team in place, and they can claim (with a straight face) that fulfillment is one of their core competencies, then going the in-house route might be the most profitable thing to do.

 But you have to be really big for this to be the case.
 So much so that the “too big” tag won’t apply to most businesses.
 An analogy from the white paper is telling here: